 RFC Name TRANSPORT EXPRESS XXX Where XXX is the SID of the sap system.
-Connection Type 3 (ABAP Connection) Target Hose Hostname of an application server of the SAP systems, for CTS+ systems, the RFC destination need to poin at the CTS+ connection system.
-Client The main client of the SAP system User AC_RFC Password 76 6 do not add client numbers) After set up, test the conne s must be in ALL CAPITALS in the exact naming convention detailed ection via Utilities -> Test -> Authorization Test. eation should be created on the ActiveControl Domain Controller, po Create RFC Destinations (in Development Systems) Use SM59 (> Create Conn connect to the AC Domain The following nomenclature RFC Name IN C Nume TRANSFORF EXTRESS CONTROLLER Connection Type 3 (Abap Connection) 3.1.5 Target Host Hostname of an application server of the SAP system 0.1.0 Client The main client where users connect to ActiveControl in th Controller User AC_RFC (or TE_RFC if upgrading and already using that RFC convention).
+Connection Type 3 (ABAP Connection) Target Hose Hostname of an application server of the SAP syste For CTS+ systems, the RFC destination need to poir at the CTS+ connection system.
+Client The main client of the SAP system User AC_RFC Password do not add client numbe After set up, test the con In addition, an RFC dest itself. nnection via Utilities -> Test -> Authorization Test. tination should be created on the ActiveControl Domain Controller, po The following nomenclate Create RFC Connection Type 3 (Abap Connection) 3.1.5 Destinations (in Target Host Hostname of an application server of the SAP system Development Systems) Client The main client where users connect to ActiveControl in th eyeteme) User AC_RFC (or TE_RFC if upgrading and already using that RFC convention).
 It doesn't technically matter what the RFC use called.
-Password After set up, test the conne ection via Utilities -> Test -> Authorization Test.
-3.1.6 Install ActiveControl Install the ActiveControl Windows GUI on your ActiveControl Administrator's PC.
-Windows GUI Note: ActiveControl can alt ternatively be installed/run from a central fileshare or Citrix server.
-3.1.7 Create ActiveControl Administrators and allocate ActiveControl roles to Using SU01, create the ActiveControl Administrator users and assign a valid email address notifications.
-Add the following ActiveControl roles (within the ActiveControl Domain Controller): /BTI/TE:CTS_ADMIN_USER /BTI/TE:STD_ADMIN_ROLE ActiveControl

-Although most other user assignments can be done closer to ActiveControl go-live, the above needed for the ActiveControl Administrators to install and configure ActiveControl.
-3.1.8 Create ActiveControl Batch job user Using SU01, create a Batch job user (suggested username AC_BATCH) for use in all backgree First and Last names should be 'Active' and 'Control' so it's easy for users to see where notification have come from.
+Password After set up, test the cor nnection via Utilities -> Test -> Authorization Test.
+3.1.6 Install ActiveControl Windows GUI Install the ActiveControl Windows GUI on your ActiveControl Administrator's PC.
+Note: ActiveControl can alternatively be installed/run from a central fileshare or Citrix server.
+3.1.7 Create ActiveControl Administrators Using SU01, create the notifications.
+ActiveControl Administrator users and assign a valid email address for and allocate ActiveControl roles to Add the following ActiveControl roles (within the ActiveControl Domain Controller): /BTI/TE:CTS_ADMIN_USER /BTI/TE:STD_ADMIN_ROLE Although most other user assignments can be done closer to ActiveControl go-live, the above needed for the ActiveControl Administrators to install and configure ActiveControl.
+3.1.8 Create ActiveControl Batch job user Using SU01, create a Batch job user (suggested username AC_BATCH) for use in all backgr First and Last names should be 'Active' and 'Control' so it's easy for users to see where notificative come from.
 Add the following ActiveControl roles (within the ActiveControl Domain Controller): /BTI/TE:CTS_ADMIN_USER /BTI/TE:CTS_RFC /BTI/TE:COMP_ADMIN_ROLE 3.1.09 Update rdisp/ max_hold_time system parameter (Domain Controller + Development System) To stop the SAP GUI screens from timing out when entering a transport form or task whilst us exit functionality it is recommended to increase the rdisp/max_hold_time parameter on all a servers of the ActiveControl domain controller AND all ABAP Development Systems.
-The rec value for this is 360.
+The recovalue for this is 360.
 This will require a system restart.
-3.1.10 Create ActiveControl users and assign ActiveControl roles to ActiveControl users Using SU01, create the ActiveControl users and assign a valid email address for email notific Add the appropriate ActiveControl roles identified earlier (within the ActiveControl Domain Co Some organisations choose to do this activity nearer to go-live but it is good practice to get a soon as possible.
+3.1.10 Create ActiveControl users and assign ActiveControl roles to ActiveControl users Using SU01, create the ActiveControl users and assign a valid email address for email notifice.
+Add the appropriate ActiveControl roles identified earlier (within the ActiveControl Domain Control Some organisations choose to do this activity nearer to go-live but it is good practice to get a soon as possible.

-Configuration
+Mandatory Configuration